 To ensure your child receives yellow bus service on the first day of school, you must apply before the May deadline.
 Contact your child’s school for a yellow bus service application form.
 If your child has been approved for yellow bus service, you’ll be notified in mid-August with the route number, stop locations, pick up and drop off times and bus company contact information.
 Transportation will not be provided to students living in the school's neighbourhood walk boundary.

 Step 1: Submit an application for yellow bus service.
 Applications are available in the school office.

-Step 2: Return your completed application form to the school your child is currently attending by May 27, 2016.
+Step 2: Return your completed application form to the school your child is currently attending by the posted May deadline.

 - Yellow bus route number